APPLICATION FOR NAVAC BOARD CERTIFIED CHAPLAIN

 PIC3 Attend to one’s own physical, emotional, and spiritual well-being.

-PIC4 Function in a manner that respects the physical, emotional, cultural, and spiritual boundaries of others.
+PIC4 Functions in a manner that respects the physical, emotional, cultural, and spiritual boundaries of others.

 PIC5 Use one’s professional authority as a spiritual care provider appropriately.